 Therefore, your children may potentially mirror non-verbal leadership cues after witnessing you make use of them.
 Here are some ways to employ non-verbal communication to instill traits of authority and leadership in the youth.

 • Facial expressions: As your children navigate how to deal with more control and influence, you can use effective eye contact to guide them properly.
 Maintaining direct and uninterrupted eye contact communicates your genuine interest in their thoughts and fosters a stronger connection, boosting their self-assurance.
-Furthermore, maintaining a positive and warm attitude with a smile and calm expressions will increase your children’s likeliness of approaching you for more help and leadership advice.
+Furthermore, maintaining a positive and warm attitude with a smile and calm expressions will increase your children’s Confidence in approaching you for more help and leadership advice.
 However, if you wish to convey authority through your expressions, it’s essential to first assess whether the situation calls for it.
 For example, you can employ direct and prolonged eye contact while subtly narrowing your eyebrows to convey disapproval when appropriate.
-By using this expression selectively, your child can gain an understanding of when and how to employ this kind of authoritative eye contact.
+By using this expression selectively, your child can gain an understanding of when and how to employ this kind of authoritative eye contact

 • Body language: Keeping an upright posture and open stance will make you seem more approachable yet powerful to the children.
-Conveying this receptiveness is important when cultivating leadership qualities in children, as they tend to mirror your body language and learn how to communicate power non-verbally.
+Conveying this receptiveness is important when cultivating leadership qualities in children, as they tend to mirror your Body Language and learn how to communicate power non-verbally.

 • Tone of voice: The way in which we say our words also holds significant power.
 The tone of our voices is considered to be an aspect of non-verbal communication, although it may seem otherwise.
-This is because it emphasises the manner in which words are conveyed, as opposed to the content of the words themselves.
+This is because it emphasizes the manner in which words are conveyed, as opposed to the content of the words themselves.
 By speaking clearly and emoting as we do so, you can teach your child to do the same.
 It is important for a leader to focus on emotions and clarity to connect to their followers while also displaying their influence and power.

 Know about our Leadership Course for Kids